SFTtech/openage/README.md

  - I compiled everything.
 Now how do I run it?

 You first need to use [the convert script](doc/media_convert.md) (will be automated in the near future!) to convert the original game assets to the (a lot saner and more moddable) openage format.
-Then, you can simply run the game using `./openage --data=datafolder`.
+Then, you can simply run the game using `./openage --data=assets`.

  - Waaaaaah!
 It
   - segfaults